google/flatbuffers/docs/source/Schemas.md

     (which must be a vector of ubyte) contains flatbuffer data, for which the root type is given by `table_name`.
 The generated code will then produce a convenient accessor for the nested FlatBuffer.
+-   `flexbuffer` (on a field): this indicates that the field (which must be a vector of ubyte) contains flexbuffer data.
+The generated code will then produce a convenient accessor for the FlexBuffer root.
 -   `key` (on a field): this field is meant to be used as a key when sorting a vector of the type of table it sits in.
 Can be used for in-place binary search.